 Boston Latin School, the oldest public school in America, was founded in 1635.
 The first school building was on School Street in Boston (a plaque marks the site).
-It moved to it’s current location on Avenue Louis Pasteur in 1921.
+It moved to its current location on Avenue Louis Pasteur in 1921.

 Like many of the other Boston Public School buildings, it was marked as a public Fallout Shelter.
-The first two photos above excerpted from the 1964 Liber Actorum. which is Boston Latin’s yearbook, and presumably taken around the same time.
+The first two photos above are excerpted from the 1964 Liber Actorum. which is Boston Latin’s yearbook, and presumably taken around the same time.
 The third photo was taken from the 1979 edition.

 The building also had numerous interior Fallout Shelter signs on the first floor, in the interior stairs, and in the basement.
 Three such signs existed in 1995, and all were removed within the next 6 years.